kapouer/sharpie/README.md

 * format
   jpeg, png, webp, raw
-  default jpeg
+  defaults to format of the original image, or jpeg
 * rs
   w:452,h=123,min
   w:452,h=123,max
 * bg
   the background color
+  defaults to no background color
 * crop
   center, north, northeast, ...
 * flatten